cs-ed/impacts-LNguyen64/README.md

 Tell students, as they watch the video learn more about Archer’s efforts to make his high school more accessible for people living with disabilities.
 Think about how the wheelchair challenge raises empathy for those with disabilities.

-### Assessment

-Describe how you plan to assess the learning objectives described above.
-Students create an app

-**Day 4:**

 Tell students to think about Ryan and Archer's stories in mind, think about a problem in their community or school that affects people living with a disability or illness.